gordonbrander/generative-ui-playbook/README.md

 - How is the variety generated?
 - Variety is limited by inputs.
 Where are the inputs?
 What limits them?

+# Chomsky Hierarchy

+Noam Chomsky famously has a theory that language is reducible to a kind of structured grammar.
+Maybe he’s right, maybe not.
+Regardless, a lot of the theoretical underpinnings he developed are tremendously useful when reasoning about grammatical systems... any system with a kit of parts and rules for combining them.

+The [Chomsky hierarchy of languages](https://en.wikipedia.org/wiki/Chomsky_hierarchy) became a fundamental underpinning of formal language theory and computer science.
+It is used to reason about everything from parsers to regular expressions.

+It states that four different classes of formal grammars exist, which can generate increasingly complex language:

+1. Regular (simplest)
+2. Context-free
+3. Context-sensitive
+4. Recursively enumerable (most complex)

+Each subsequent class can generate the language of all simpler classes, plus more.

+This way of reasoning about grammar systems is useful for more than just language, and can be applied to many kinds of generative system that include modularity, hierarchy, and variety (for example, see “Generative Grammars” below).

 # Generative systems in practice

 ## Find the building blocks